-Adventure upcountry to discover Thailand's ancient Khmer heritage which once extended to Kanchanaburi and the border of modern Burma.
-Stretching from the mystical heart of the ancient empire of Angkor, a series of stunning palaces, temples, and monuments were erected and a fusion of cultures blossomed.
-There are many wonders to discover and an easy-going country lifestyle to soak up.
+Discover Thailand's ancient Khmer heritage which once extended from Angkor Wat to the border of modern Burma.
+A series of stunning palaces, temples, and monuments were erected and there for you to explore.
 Travel with us to Khorat and encounter rich history, peaceful temples, friendly people, great food and uncomplicated fun as you explore Angkor-era Khmer ruins in Khorat.

 Start your return trip to Bangkok around mid-afternoon, or extend your stay one more night and visit the astounding hilltop palace of Phnom Rung tomorrow.

 Those who opt for the three-day stay may continue exploring the Khorat vicinity for the remainder of the afternoon.
 Nearby Ban Prasatis home of the oldest archeological digs in the province.
 Excavation pits are open for view, offering burial displays and pottery.Prasat Phanomwan, is another major Khmer ruin, a Hindu temple now used for Buddhist worship.
 The old town of Dan Kwian, south of Khorat, is famous for its terracotta pottery.
 Overnight again in Khorat.

 On the third day you depart as early as possible for the province of Buriram, home to 140+ ancient city sites underscoring its important position in the Khmer empire.Phnom Rung, the largest and best-restored Khmer compound in Thailand, is certainly also the most dramatic -- perched on top of an extinct volcanic cone with spectacular views across the flat countryside and even into Cambodia.